Enhancement of the Third Harmonic Generation Efficiency of ITO nanolayers coupled to Tamm Plasmon Polaritons: THG from bare ITO nanolayers

 \section{THG from bare ITO nanolayers}

 The 30nm-thick ITO nanolayers were fabricated by RF magnetron sputtered from an ITO (In$_2$O$_3$/SnO$_2$ 90/10 wt.\%) target on transparent fused silica glass.
 The samples were fabricated at room temperature with an RF power of 150W in a pure Ar environment.
 The as-deposited ITO films were then vacuum-annealed at 400$^\circ$C for 1 hour in order to introduce oxygen vacancies, increasing the electron density and mobility leading to a blue-shift of the ENZ crossing point to $\approx$ 1250nm.
 The samples were analyzed using broad band variable angle spectroscopic ellipsometry (VASE) and normal incidence transmission measurements.
 Further details of the fabrication and linear optical property characterization of these samples can be found in reference \cite{Shubitidze2023}.
-In figure \ref{fig:30nmITO_THG} we summarize the results on the THG optical response of the fabricated 30nm thick ITO nanolayers.
-In particular, figure \ref{fig:30nmITO_THG}(a) measurements taken at a pump wavelength of 1230nm as a function of incident average pump power (blue dots) demonstrate the cubic scaling of the THG intensity.
+In Figure \ref{fig:30nmITO_THG} we summarize the results on the THG optical response of the fabricated 30nm thick ITO nanolayers.
+In particular, Figure \ref{fig:30nmITO_THG}(a) measurements performed at a pump wavelength of 1230nm as a function of incident average pump power (blue dots) demonstrate the cubic scaling of the THG intensity.
 The dashed red line is a cubic fit showing excellent agreement with measurement and confirming the signal is nonlinearly generated third-harmonic.
-Subsequently, we recorded the TH efficiencies as a function pump wavelength around the ENZ condition, from 1150nm-1300nm with 10nm spacing, for various fixed angles of incidence as shown in figure \ref{fig:30nmITO_THG}(b).
-We kept the incident pump power constant at an average of 34mW corresponding to a peak intensity of 0.45 $GW/cm^2$.
+Subsequently, we recorded the TH efficiencies as a function pump wavelength around the ENZ condition, from 1150nm-1300nm with 10nm spacing, for various fixed angles of incidence as shown in Figure \ref{fig:30nmITO_THG}(b).
+We kept the incident pump power constant at an average of 34mW corresponding to a peak intensity of 0.45 GW/cm$^2$.
 Our measurements show a clear spectral dependence of the THG conversion efficiency at oblique incident angles greater than 20$^\circ$ near the ENZ condition with a maximum efficiency of $6\times10^{-10}$ measured at a pump wavelength of 1230nm.
+Given the deep sub-wavelength thickness of this film and the exceptionally low peak pump intensities used in this work, the measured THG efficiencies are over 50$\times$ stronger than those previously reported in the literature, when considering comparable peak pump intensities\cite{Luk2015}.
+This underscores the critical importance of engineering high-quality ENZ materials for enhancing third harmonic generation and advancing nonlinear optical applications.
 At normal and 20$^\circ$ incident angle we find insignificant spectral dependence of the THG efficiency consistent with our theoretical findings based on field enhancement.
-Moreover, we report THG measurements as a function of incident angle at pump wavelengths at and around the ENZ condition using pump wavelengths of 1200nm, 1230nm and 1260nm in figure \ref{fig:30nmITO_THG}(c).
-From these data, we find a clear angular dependence of the THG signal with an enhancement of 7X occuring at 65$^\circ$ incident angle and 1230nm pump wavelength with respect to normal incidence THG measurements.
+Moreover, we report THG measurements as a function of incident angle at pump wavelengths at and around the ENZ condition using pump wavelengths of 1200nm, 1230nm and 1260nm in Figure \ref{fig:30nmITO_THG}(c).
+From these data, we find a clear angular dependence of the THG signal with an enhancement of 7$\times$ occurring at 65$^\circ$ incident angle and 1230nm pump wavelength with respect to normal incidence THG measurements.
+In order to elucidate the mechanism behind the angular and spectral dependence of the THG intensity behavior of ENZ nanolayers we investigate the local field factors (LFF) within the medium.
+The LFF quantifies the magnitude ratio between the free-space field and the local field within the medium\cite{novotny_hecht_2012}.
+In the context of optical-harmonic generation in the dipole approximation, the far-field of the emitted $n$th harmonic radiation $E(\omega n)$ depends on the free-space pump field $E(\omega)$ as $E(\omega n) = L^n(\omega)\dot\chi^{(n)}E^n(\omega)$ where $\chi^{(n)}$ is the nth order nonlinear susceptibility, L($\omega$) is the LFF for the fundamental pump wavelength\cite{novotny_hecht_2012}.
+Intensities of second- and third-harmonic signals have shown to be enhanced as the fundamental LFF is increased in the presence of localized electric field modes such as surface and localized plasmons \cite{Wang2013_Fano}, or microcavity modes in photonic crystals\cite{Martemyanov2004}.
+Using the LFFs at the fundamental pump wavelengths investigated in this work, we calculate the THG enhancement for our ITO nanolayers as a function of incident angle.
+The results are plotted in the inset of Figure \ref{fig:30nmITO_THG}(c) and are in good agreement with our measurements yielding a THG efficiency enhancement of $\approx$7$\times$ at an incident angle of 60$^\circ$ with respect to normal incidence.